xraypy/xraylarch/doc/fitting.rst

 .. _lmfit: https://lmfit.github.io/lmfit-py/

-A key motivation for Larch is to provide easy and robust ways to model data and perform complex fits of data to models.
-Data modeling and fitting can be messy and challenging tasks, so a major factor in Larch's design was to make this as simple as possible.
+A key motivation for Larch's initial design was to provide easy and robust ways to model data and perform complex fits of data to models.
+These topics are not really specific to the kinds of data analyzed,

 This chapter discusses the basic concepts for building models, setting up and performing fits, and inspecting the results.